wolkenarchitekt/ampache-docker/README.md

 MariaDB has been upgraded and has already caused one issue so far.

-Have a look at https://github.com/ampache/ampache-docker/issues/102#issuecomment-1640956439 in issue #102 for information about how it was solved when there was an error during the upgrade.
+Have a look at https://github.com/ampache/ampache-docker/issues/102#issuecomment-1640956439 for information about how it was solved when there was an error during the upgrade.

 ## How to use this image